Refund & Cancellation Policy

 -

-If the student withdraws from the program on day 125, they are responsible for paying for 125 days of access, plus the additional $100 cancellation fee.
+The student is responsible for paying for 125 days of access, plus the additional $100 cancellation fee.

 -